 From time to time, I make my own almond milk.
 It’s fresher and purer than most commercial types and I know exactly what I’m drinking.
-I can also add my favourite sweetener – either maple syrup or a couple of fresh dates.
+I can also add my favourite sweetener – either maple syrup or one or two fresh dates.
 I use almond milk whenever I make stovetop porridge.
 I also enjoy it in my coffee and cereal.

 Whether you choose homemade or store-bought, almond milk is a great alternative if you don’t drink cow’s milk.
 It’s a suitable alternative for people with health conditions such as diabetes, lactose intolerance, dairy allergies or kidney disease.